-This internship is a 12-month, 2,080 hour full-time appointment.
-Interns will not work on Federal holidays.
-Interns also accrue sick leave (4 hours per 2-week pay period) and annual leave (4 hours per 2-week pay period) that may be used during the year.
+Benefits include 11 federal holidays, health insurance, acquired sick leave (4 hours per 2-week pay period), and annual leave (4 hours per 2-week pay period) that may be used during the year after the leave hours have been accrued.
 In addition, up to 120 hours/year (15 days) of "authorized absence" may be used, with approval.
-Authorized absence is to be used for professionally related activities (e.g., attendance at educational/professionally-relevant meetings, conventions, workshops) or to support interviews for VA positions.
+Authorized absence is to be used for professionally related activities (e.g., attendance at educational/professionally-relevant meetings, conventions, workshops, EPPP exam) or to support interviews for VA positions.
 These authorized absences are contingent upon administrative approval and count towards the 2,080 hours of training.
-Interns will be fully briefed on all personnel practices during the orientation period upon arriving on site.
-The VA allows up to 12 weeks of unpaid leave during a 12-month period, to assist families with new children by birth, adoption, or foster care.
-All required training activities missed during the period of leave will be made up in equivalent fashion.
+Malpractice coverage for official duties is provided under the Federal Tort Claims Act.
+You will be fully briefed on all personnel practices during your orientation period upon arriving on site including the program's grievance and due process policy (see Attachment 1).